ashish787898/StartUpLink/README.md

 We welcome contributions!
 Feel free to fork the repo, create a pull request, or open an issue.

 📧 Contact
 Have questions or suggestions?
-Reach out at your-email@example.com
+Reach out at ashishkumar_verma@srmap.edu.in

 🔗 Live Demo (if deployed)